anotherdba/gh-actions-course/README.md

-Repository containing all examples this has been edited
+Repository containing all examples this has been edited once again